Szymon-Czuszek/SQL-Data-Science/README.md

 11. `DiscontinuedProducts.sql`: Retrieves the names of products that have been discontinued from the Northwind database.
 12. `BirthdateFilter.sql`: Retrieves employees born before January 1, 1980, from the Northwind database.
 13. `DateComparison.sql`: Checks if the birthdate of employees is greater than their hire date in the Northwind database.
+14. `AverageSalary.sql`: Calculates the average salary of employees in the company, rounding the result to two decimal places.

 ## Contributing